dattas/OctoPrint-DetailedProgress/README.md

     etl_format: "{hours:02d}:{minutes:02d}:{seconds:02d}"
     # Messages to display.
 Placeholders:
     # - completion : The % completed
+    # - printTime : A string in the format "HH:MM:SS" with how long the print is going
     # - printTimeLeft : A string in the format "HH:MM:SS" with how long the print still has left
     # - ETA : The date and time formatted in "%H:%M:%S Day %d" that the print is estimated to be completed
     # - filepos: The current position in the file currently being printed